Give a gift for the future of scholarship to the Institute of European Studies (IES) at Berkeley.

 Giving to IES can be accomplished through a variety of methods and types of gifts.
-If you have any questions about donating to the IES, please contact our Director Jeroen Dewulf or our Associate Director Beverly Crawford via email.
+If you have any questions about donating to the IES, please contact Director Jeroen Dewulf via email.

 Outright gifts can be made in a variety of forms (as indicated below).
 Gifts should be made out to the “UC Regents” and indicate that the gift is for IES.
 Please contact us to learn of our most pressing priorities.

 Please use this link to access our online donation page.

 Endowed funds provide a permanent source of income to meet the needs of IES.
 These funds may be named for the donor or someone whom the donor wishes to honor.
 Endowed funds are managed by the UC Berkeley Foundation or The Regents of the University of California.
 They may be unrestricted or restricted for a specific purpose and can be established through an outright gift of cash or securities or a planned gift or bequest.